mikepyne/Trilobytes/README.md

 ----------
-Entity needs a pure virtual GetType() which returns Animal, Vegetable, or Mineral Entity needs a pure virtual GetAlive() (Animal, Egg & MeatChunk are all animal, but MeatChunks are not alive) Entities should not be removed based on Energy content, but instead a seperate existence flag
+Entity needs a pure virtual GetType() which returns Animal, Vegetable, or Mineral Entity needs a pure virtual GetAlive() (Animal, Egg & MeatChunk are all animal, but MeatChunks are not alive)

-QuadTree needs to be more intelligent about the area it covers (like downscaling when root node is too big, and expanding in the direction of the entitiy that triggered expansion)

-Need to create a logo / an Icon

 Now we have upgraded to Qt 6, look into Qt 3D (for realtime 2D graphical aspect)